Asforq/EEET2580_2024B/README.md

 ## Task Assignments
-1. **Data Model Design and Database Construction**
-   - Team Member 1: Develop the conceptual data model and implement the database schema.
+1. **Data Model Design and Database Construction** Develop the conceptual data model and implement the database schema.

-2. **System Architecture Design and Back-end Development**
-   - Team Member 2: Create UML Component Diagrams, justify architectural decisions, and implement Spring Boot components.
+2. **System Architecture Design and Back-end Development** Create UML Component Diagrams, justify architectural decisions, and implement Spring Boot components.

 3. **UI/UX Design and Front-end Development**
-   - Team Member 3: Align UI with Nielsen heuristics, provide examples and justifications for UI decisions, and develop the React components (if using React).
+   Align UI with Nielsen heuristics, provide examples and justifications for UI decisions, and develop the React components (if using React).

 4. **Documentation and Integration**
-   - Team Member 4: Contribute to a comprehensive 25-page report, ensure documentation is thorough, and oversee integration of front-end and back-end components.
+   Ensure documentation is thorough, and oversee integration of front-end and back-end components.